notepad-plus-plus/npp-usermanual/content/docs/run-menu.md

 weight: 100
 ---

 The **Run** menu allows you to run arbitrary external commands from inside Notepad++, and to save the commands into new entries in the **Run** menu and even to assign keyboard shortcuts to those saved commands.
-Because of the variable syntax (defined in the [Configuration Files Details > User Defined Commands](../config-files/#userdefinedcommands) section of this manual), you can even use the filename or the current selected text or similar as arguments to the programs.
-[That section of the manual](../config-files/#userdefinedcommands) also describes the underlying format of how saved **Run**-menu commands are stored in the `shortcuts.xml` config file.
+Because of the variable syntax (defined in the [Configuration Files Details > User Defined Commands > Variables for Run commands](../config-files/#variables-for-run-commands) section of this manual), you can even use the filename or the current selected text or similar as arguments to the programs.
+The [User Defined Commands section](../config-files/#userdefinedcommands) also describes the underlying format of how saved **Run**-menu commands are stored in the `shortcuts.xml` config file.

 ## Dialog